OracularIS/smartviu/docs/screen.md

 ![](Images/fig7a.png)

-Upon clicking the Report List lookup, a new popup window opens, and the user can see the available report list that are tied to selected absolute group.
+Upon clicking the Report List lookup, a new popup window opens, and the user can see the available report list.

 ![](Images/fig8.png)